Related ToolsGithubGitlabGithub Copilot

 3. Bitbucket: Best for Atlassian Teams

-Bitbucket makes sense when your team already lives in Jira, Confluence, and Trello.
-The native integrations between Atlassian products create a seamless workflow — link commits to Jira tickets, reference Confluence docs, track everything together.
+Bitbucket is Atlassian’s Git platform, purpose-built for teams already standardized on Jira, Confluence, and Trello.
+Bitbucket makes sense when your team already lives in the Atlassian ecosystem, because the native integrations create a seamless workflow - link commits to Jira tickets, reference Confluence docs, and track everything together.

-The pricing is competitive at $3/user/month for the Standard tier, making it attractive for teams already invested in Atlassian.
+The pricing is competitive at $3 per user/month for the Standard tier, making it attractive for teams already invested in Atlassian.

 Key Features: